barakplasma/sad-bastard-cookbook/content/recipes/44_Pancakes.md

 ```

 ```
-FOOD YOU CAN MAKE SO YOU DON’T DIE
 Let it sit for a few minutes for the yeast to do its thing.
 Make yourself a cup of hot chocolate.
 ```

 - Add flour (2 cups).

 - Mix until it turns into pancake batter.

-**Preparation V: Pancake Mix from a Box**
+# **Preparation V: Pancake Mix from a Box**
 If you’re dealing with something like depression, pre-mixed ingredients can be a
 gift.
 They’re more expensive than the individual ingredients.
 Our society makes it
 financially costly to be physically or mentally unwell because it doesn’t consider